 | Connection | Align actions with community needs and contributions | Integrate purpose into daily life in a meaningful way |

 This framework is flexible.
 Expect to move between phases as you learn.
+For ideas on prototyping projects, see our guide on purpose prototyping at [/blog/purpose-prototyping].

-Testing your purpose in the real world
+Test your purpose in the real world

 Ideas on paper are hypotheses.
 Purpose prototyping uses small, low-risk experiments to test what really energizes you.
 If you think your purpose involves animals, volunteer at a shelter before making big commitments.
-Prototyping gives you data without needing to quit your job overnight.
+Prototyping gives you data without having to quit your job overnight.

-Designing simple experiments
+Design simple experiments

 - State your hypothesis: “I believe teaching kids to code will feel creative and fulfilling.”